MILO Cognitive Advisory Board

 Chair of the Board – Dr. Joy VerPlanck

-Dr. VerPlanck is a former US Army Military Police Officer and is a thought leader for the cognitive division of MILO, guiding academic research and facilitating strategic partnerships.
-As a Doctor of Educational Technology, her research path has included the effects of training with immersive technology on creative thinking and cognitive load and instructional methods of creating empowered and independent thinkers in rigid operational environments.
+Dr. VerPlanck is a senior leader in the field of learning and development with over 25 years of experience in adult education and high-stakes training.
+She is a former US Army Military Police Officer and the owner of a service-disabled veteran-owned small business (SDVOSB), providing expertise in identifying and overcoming barriers in curriculum design to make training successful.
+She is a thought leader for MILO’s Cognitive Division – guiding and synthesizing applicable academic research and facilitating strategic partnerships.
+With a Master of Science in Organizational Leadership and Instructional Design, and a Doctorate of Educational Technology, her research path has included the effects of training with immersive technology on creative thinking and cognitive load, and instructional design to create empowered and independent thinkers in rigid operational environments.

 Mr. Dan Chavez

-Dan is a certified PMP instructional design professional with over 12 years of experience designing, developing, and delivering learning solutions in military and municipal corrections environments.
-Currently serving as the Assistant Commissioner of Training & Development for New York City Department of Corrections, Dan holds an MBA and Masters in Instructional Design and is a veteran of the US Army 75th Ranger Regiment.
+Dan is an accomplished instructional design and human performance improvement professional with over 15 years of experience designing, developing, and delivering learning solutions in military and municipal corrections environments.
+Previously serving as the Assistant Commissioner of Training & Development for the New York City Department of Correction, Dan holds an MBA and Master’s in Instructional Design, is PMP certified, and is a veteran of the US Army’s 75th Ranger Regiment.
 His expertise in instructional systems design and corrections officer training informs content, curriculum, and presentations.

 Dr. Lois James

-Dr. James is the Assistant Director for Research at the Washington State University (WSU) College of Nursing.
-She focuses on bias, stress, sleep, and performance in “high stress” populations such as police officers, military personnel, nurses, and top-tier athletes.
+Dr. James is the Assistant Dean of Research at the Washington State University (WSU) College of Nursing.
+She focuses on bias, stress, sleep, and performance in “high-stress” populations such as police officers, military personnel, nurses, and top-tier athletes.
 Dr. James is the founding director of Counter Bias Training Simulation (CBTsim).
 Her work has been published extensively in academic journals, practitioner magazines, and mainstream media such as the New York Times and the Washington Post.
 Her expertise in bias and performance informs research, articles, presentations, and curriculum.

 Mr. Richard G. Schott